polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/003-foundations-of-neural-networks/README.md

 The key takeaway from this chapter is that, indeed, there are no perfect circles in our universe.
 As Agent Smith aptly put it in the movie 'The Matrix':

-"Appearances can be deceiving.
+"Appearances can be deceiving."

 Reality is merely a construct; the universe, a mere hologram.
-In this enigma, only one truth remains unchallenged: You think, therefore you are."
+In this enigma, only one truth remains unchallenged: You think, therefore you are.

 So, truly think.
 Don't just pretend to.
 In doing so, even in the age of AI, you will preserve the essence of your humanity. 🧐